Rifle, Colorado Alcohol and Drug Rehab Centers

 970-379-5790

-Colorado Family Counseling Inc is devoted to assisting the people of Rifle and the surrounding areas to find full recovery after a period of struggling with drug and alcohol addiction.
+Colorado Family Counseling Inc is devoted to assisting the people of Rifle, CO. and the surrounding areas to find full recovery after a period of struggling with drug and alcohol addiction.
 Colorado Family Counseling Inc administers a wide variety of services in line with their belief of treatments that work - including long term drug and alcohol rehab facilities, outpatient day treatment, short term rehab facilities, inpatient drug and alcohol rehab programs, inpatient detox facilities and others.

 Colorado Family Counseling Inc also feels that it is important that every person gets uniquely tailored treatment to ensure their recovery.
 This is why it is specialized in a wide variety of treatment methods, including 12-step facilitation approach, vocational rehabilitation services, individual psychotherapy, substance abuse counseling approach, rational emotive behavioral therapy, matrix model and others.
 Additionally, Colorado Family Counseling Inc is specialized in housing services, persons with serious mental illness, clients referred from the court/judicial system, programs for the hearing impaired, legal advocacy, persons with eating disorders, as well as other special programs.
 In general, the treatment services that this substance abuse treatment facility uses can provide the level of stability that is as permanent as it is lasting.